danielmunro/beehive/README.md

 >telnet localhost 9000

 The client is now connected to the server.
 The server will accept incoming messages over telnet and will relay them to the client.
-In the current implementation, the client does nothing with the input.
+In the example implementation (the server default) the input is just echo'd back to the client.